derived smooth geometry

 The general theory for the context of higher geometry invoked here has later been spelled out in

-but the special case of the general theory that is needed here, where the coefficient objects of structure sheaves are E-∞ rings has only been announced as
+The special case of the general theory that is needed here, where the coefficient objects of structure sheaves are E-∞ rings, is described in

 The statement that we are after really lives in the context of higher geometry (often called “derived geometry”).
 Here is an outline of the central aspects.